 - Dale resistors are marked using at least two different conventions, that may differ from how they are printed on the board.

 - No shame; use your meter to check resistances if you are unsure of the markings.

 - High-precision 0.1% tolerance resistors: There are (5) 22.1K resistors, and (4) 1K.
 Their locations on the board are marked with a “0.1%” next to the resistor value.

 - Transistor gain varies with heat, so the two transistors that make up the differential long-tail-pair on the input should be thermally bonded.
 Copper foil tape and heat shrink is provided for this.
 You’ll need some heat sink compound to stick between the faces, or thermal epoxy.
 JBWeld original formula also works well, as it is non-conductive and tolerates high heat.
 (Even though these transistors only get a little warm.)

 From this point forward, it doesn’t really matter what order you install components, but it’s easier to install the components from smallest to largest.

 The Mezzanine board:

 There are (5) 2-pin headers and pins, and (1) 8-pin.
 Do not install one at a time.
-Before soldering, install all 6 headers and pins, and sandwich the input and mezzanine boards together.
+Before soldering, insert all 6 headers and pins, and sandwich the input and mezzanine boards together.
 Then, solder them in place and they will be perfectly aligned.

 Install your thermal breakers and LED wires to the terminals.